mozilla-services/screenshots/docs/deployment.md

 Once we are comfortable that the site has been tested, file a bugzilla bug to deploy to prod.
 [Example](https://bugzilla.mozilla.org/show_bug.cgi?id=1312768)

+Rebuild the XPI with:

+1. `rm build/mozilla-pageshot.xpi`
+2. `PAGESHOT_BACKEND=https://pageshot.net make xpi`

+Send the XPI to Wil for deployment on the static site.

 Notifications of successful deployment will appear on IRC.

 We'll target Wednesday 8AM pacific time for deployment.